Buying Your 1st House: Watch Your Step(s)

 Third, understand what makes for good stairs, steps and transitions of floor level.

 The most comfortable interior stairs for most people have treads about 11” deep and risers about 7.5” high.
 They should have slightly projected nosings (the forward-most ends of the treads), and those nosings should ideally be rounded or beveled.
 Such stairs thus have a cumulative ‘slope’ of about 34.2 degrees.
 Such a stair design will comply with most residential construction codes across the country.
-(See illustration.)
+(See the illustration below.)

 - Walking surfaces are best when they are non-slippery, but provide sufficient traction for shoes, stockings and feet to ‘grip’.